SunnyOswal/GoodToKnow/OSI.md

-[FRAME] The OSI model presents a **standard data flow architecture**, with **protocols** specified in such a way that the receiving layer at the **destination computer receives exactly the same object as sent by the matching layer at the source computer**.
+The OSI model presents a **standard data flow architecture**, with **protocols** specified in such a way that the receiving layer at the **destination computer receives exactly the same object as sent by the matching layer at the source computer**.

 **DATA FLOW:**
 + The *sending process* passes data to the application layer.
 The *application layer* **attaches an application header(AH) and then passes the frame** to the presentation layer.